usdaud/algotradinglib.github.io/en/pedia/1/2-hour_chart.md

 ### 1. Trend Following Strategies

 2-hour charts are particularly useful in [trend following](../t/trend_following.md) strategies where the goal is to capture medium-term price movements.
-By configuring your algorithm to identify trends using indicators like moving averages, MACD (Moving Average Convergence Divergence), or ADX (Average Directional Index) on a 2-hour chart, you can gain a clearer perspective on trend direction and strength.
+By configuring your algorithm to identify trends using indicators like moving averages, MACD (Moving Average Convergence Divergence), or ADX ([Average Directional Index](../a/average_directional_index_(adx).md)) on a 2-hour chart, you can gain a clearer perspective on trend direction and strength.

 ### 2. Mean Reversion Strategies